apache/groovy/README.md

 Then open the generated project in IDEA.

-To build from Eclipse:
+To build from Eclipse (work in progress see [GROOVY-6226](https://jira.codehaus.org/browse/GROOVY-6226) for details)

-Sadly this is not possible at the moment (10/23/2013).
+    ./gradlew cleanEclipse eclipse
+    ./gradlew jarAll

+Then open the generated project and the generated subprojects in Eclipse.

 InvokeDynamic support
 ---